Mosaic-Billboards/v3-dev/README.md

 5. fetch_handle_ads -> fetches and handles new paid ads/expired ads every 4 hours.

 # display
-- simple Python Tkinter process that runs
+- simple Python Tkinter process
 - we create a pipe that can recieve messages from other processes

 # about this code